origamichat/origamichat/SECURITY.md

 ## 🤝 Community + Security

 Security is a shared responsibility—especially in open source.
-If you're integrating **Origami Chat** and spot something unclear, over-permissive, or potentially exploitable, please open a responsible issue or reach out directly.
+If you're integrating **Cossistant** and spot something unclear, over-permissive, or potentially exploitable, please open a responsible issue or reach out directly.

 We’re building this for developers.
 Help us keep it rock-solid.

-— Anthony, founder of Origami Chat
+— Anthony, founder of Cossistant